codewrox/codewrox-keycloak-extensions/README.md

 ```
 Syntax:  user.hasAttribute("<attribute_name>")

-It returns false if the attribute name not found.
+It returns false if the attribute name is not defined.
 It's good for checking an attribute is defined or not in the system.

-Note: if the attribute name not found for the user then it fall back on to group level attributes to continue verify.
+Note: if the attribute name is not found for the user then it fall back on to group level attributes to continue verify.

 ```

-##  Groups
+##  Using groups

 ### user.hasGroup